 She nodded.
 This time, she read it more softly, and with more emotion.

 I listened carefully this time, trying to connect the words with what my mother had just said.
 This story was about me.
 I was like Moses.
 My own mother couldn’t look after me, so she had given me to my parents, who wanted me.
-And God had known they would be the best parents for me.
+And God had chosen Mom and Dad to be my parents because they would be the best parents for me.

-When Mom finished the book, she repeated what she had said before, and told me that God had given me to them to be their daughter.
+When Mom finished the book, she repeated what she'd said before, and told me that God had given me to them to be their daughter.
 She asked if I had any questions.

 I shook my head.